SZB0621/AICU_REL2_homework_project/README.md

 The training looks like this in Docker:
 ![alt text](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/image6.png?raw=true)

-It is visible that the policy is being trained but the rewards are really huge, the following task is hyperparameter optimalization.
+It is visible that the policy is being trained but the rewards are really negative, the following task is hyperparameter optimalization.
 After that our agent will be able to stay between the lines with a much higher chance.

 ## Optimising the algorithm parameters

-TBD
+After seeing the results of this basic training script with DDPG policy we moved on  to use other toolboxes as we didn't recieve good results.
+The following frameworks were tested:
+ - Stable Baselines 3
+ - TensorForce